a01752785/incidentes-atizapan/Backend/AuthService/README.md

 ## Deploying

 Please look for the Backend Architecture to learn how it's going to be deployed.
-We are using Docekr conteiners for this purpose.
+We are using Docker conteiners for this purpose.